carlsmith/htme/README.md

 ## Promiscuity

 The engine and elements can be used with other tools too.
-For exmaple, a blog site may use the engine to generate its boilerplate, and then use a Markdown parser to generate the guts of the body.
+For example, a blog site may use the engine to generate its boilerplate, and then use a Markdown parser to generate the guts of the body.